geno4neurips/genosolver/README.md

 #### Example - l2-regularized Logistic Regression

-The modeling a l2-regularized Logistic Regression can be done in the following way:
+Modeling a l2-regularized Logistic Regression can be achieved in the following way:

 ```
 parameters